Chieji/ECHOMEN/README.md

 -   [ ] **Real Tool Integration:** Bridge the gap from a simulated file system to real-world APIs by building secure backend proxies for services like GitHub, and an optional local server for file system access.
 -   [ ] **WebHawk Agent:** Fully implement the `WebHawk` agent for autonomous web browsing, data extraction, and research.
--   [ ] **Long-Term Memory:** Integrate a vector database (e.g., Supabase with pgvector) to give ECHO persistent, searchable memory across sessions.
+-   [x] **Long-Term Memory:** Integrated a structured memory system using Supabase (backend implementation pending) to give ECHO persistent, searchable memory across sessions.
 -   [ ] **Collaborative Agents:** Allow multiple ECHO instances to communicate and delegate tasks to each other.

 ## 🤝 Contributing